ekynoxe/openshift-cartridge-mongodb/README.md

 ## When to use

-When you need a quick and unsofisticated solution to run your application with the latest MongoDB version.
+When you need a quick and unsophisticated solution to run your application with the latest MongoDB version.

 ## How to